osanj/osanj.github.io/content/post/dockerize-everything/index.md

 There are some caveats here, though:

 * File paths for both input and output need to be mounted in the image otherwise the script within the container will not find the input file and, respectively, store output inside the container which will be gone once it is stopped.
-One could mount the entire root directory with `-v /:/host` and develop have corresponding logic in the script, but tbh I am not sure about the security implications of this mount
+One could mount the entire root directory with `-v /:/host` and develop have corresponding logic in the script, but tbh I am not sure about the security implications of this
 * You might want to specify a host mode if the script is supposed to reach services which are running on the host machine

 You see that this is admittedly not the best way of distributing a script.
 But it certainly has its benefits and skips a lot of hurdles when building full-fledged packages, e.g. for the [Python Package Index](https://pypi.org/) or even on an OS level (e.g. Debian).